 We manage enterprise risk using an integrated framework that includes board-level oversight, administration by a group of cross-functional management committees and day-to-day implementation by a dedicated risk management team led by the Chief Risk Officer.
 We also utilize the "Three Lines of Defense" risk management model to demonstrate and structure the roles, responsibilities and accountabilities in the organization for taking and managing risk.
 The Risk Committee of the Board of Directors has responsibility for the oversight of the risk management program, and three other board committees have other oversight roles with respect to risk management.
-Several management program, including the Enterprise Risk Management Committee (the "ERMC"), the Management Committee (the "MC"), the Asset and Liability Committee and the Capital Management Committee is applied cross-functionally to all major decisions, including development of policies, processes and controls used by the Chief Risk Officer and risk management team to execute the risk management philosophy.
+Several management committees and subcommittees have important roles and responsibilities in administering the risk management program, including the Enterprise Risk Management Committee (the "ERMC"), the Management Committee (the "MC"), the Asset and Liability Committee and the Capital Management Committee.
+This committee-focused governance structure provides a forum through which risk expertise is applied crossfunctionally to all major decisions, including development of policies, processes and controls used by the Chief Risk Officer and risk management team to execute the risk management philosophy.